revel/modules/template-engine/ace/README.md

  By default the operation of revel assumes just a `.html` extension for controller responses so it would make more sense to use the shebang
-- Ace templates can be set to be case sensitive by setting `ace.tempate=case`, default is not case sensitive.
+- Ace templates can be set to be case sensitive by setting `ace.tempate.caseinsensitive=false`, default is not case sensitive.
 If case sensitivity is off internal imports must be done using lower case
 - All function registered in `revel.TemplateFuncs` are available for use inside the ace framework